astronomer/terraform-provider-astro/docs/resources/deployment.md

 ### Read-Only

 - `airflow_version` (String) Deployment Airflow version
-- `astro_runtime_version` (String) Deployment Astro Runtime version.
-The terraform provider will use the latest Astro runtime version for the Deployment.
-The Astro runtime version can be updated with your Astro project Dockerfile
 - `created_at` (String) Deployment creation timestamp
 - `created_by` (Attributes) Deployment creator (see [below for nested schema](#nestedatt--created_by))
 - `dag_tarball_version` (String) Deployment DAG tarball version